POEMS

 were already using the word deinos, their word

-True enough, yet in this are we not being
+And in this are we not Being being itself?

-being itself?
-Eyes, hands all fitted to the earth;
+Eyes, ears – all fitted to the earth;

 a recent apex in a wondrous world.

-That being would risk a sapien for whom
+That Being would risk a novel creature for whom

 An idea, Ernst Bloch notes, that "presupposes...

-neither turn to the pre-human Earth for a script,
+neither to the pre-human planet for a script,

 nor sanction all possible human doings: